Frequently Asked Questions - Adopters

 A. Where we know the history of the dog we can tell you what we know.
 Where the dog has little history because of the circumstances, then we are unable to say.
 If the dog is with us, we do not have cats/rabbits/children, so cannot say.

-Q. Do I need to pay an adoption fee?
+Q. Do I need to pay an adoption contribution?

-A. Yes, you will be required to pay an adoption fee.
-You will be advised how much, depending on the age of the dog.
+A. Yes, you will be required to pay an adoption contribution.
+The contribution is on the applcation form and is dependant on the age of the dog.
 This enables us to carry on doing what we do.

 Q. Will I need to travel to pick up my dog?